 The Water Level Goes Down

-A pool leak will lead to a drop in the water level.
-However, a change in water levels does not always mean that your pool is leaking.
-Pools lose water naturally through evaporation.
+A pool leak will lead to a drop in the water level because, well… the water is leaking!

-You have to figure out if the change in pool water levels is due to a leak or simple evaporation.
+Use the above methods to determine if the change in pool water levels is due to a leak or simple evaporation.
 Evaporation rates vary from one place to another due to differences in climate.
 Even in the same place, rates can vary due to water temperature, humidity, and wind.

 You should know the average evaporation rate in your area by looking at current weather data.
 If you’re getting far more water loss than evaporation averages, then there is a high chance you’re looking at a pool leak.